 Maryland has been the birthplace for many inventions, products and firsts throughout history.
 We are home to creative thinkers, doers and makers that strive to improve our lives, enhance our safety, reinvent our future or just plain make life more interesting.
-We are shining a light on those up and comers across Maryland.
+Earlier this year, we set out on a mission to shine a light on those up and comers across the state through the Maryland Future 20 search.

-Accepting nominations through September 30, 2020.
-Governor Larry Hogan will announce the Maryland Future 20 in Fall 2020.
+Governor Larry Hogan will announce the Maryland Future 20 later this fall.

 Maryland is where you go when you want to make it.